hafizulwanandaputra/pectk-simklinik/README.md

 Kode sumber aplikasi ini dilisensikan di bawah Lisensi MIT

-# Cashier and Pharmacy for Main Eye Clinic of Padang Eye Center Teluk Kuantan
+# Management Information System of Main Eye Clinic of Padang Eye Center Teluk Kuantan

-**Cashier and Pharmacy Application for Main Eye Clinic of Padang Eye Center Teluk Kuantan** is a system used to manage medicine stock, medicine prescriptions, and transactions used at Main Eye Clinic of Padang Eye Center Teluk Kuantan.
+**Management Information System of Main Eye Clinic of Padang Eye Center Teluk Kuantan Application** is a system used to fulfill business processes at the Main Eye Clinic Padang Eye Center Teluk Kuantan.
+This system manages patients, outpatients, electronic medical records (under development), medicine stock, medicine prescriptions, and transactions.
 This application is based on [HWPweb Admin Template](https://github.com/hafizulwanandaputra/hwpweb-admin-template) which is also based on [CodeIgniter 4](https://github.com/codeigniter4/appstarter).

 ## Installation